kubernetes/community/contributors/design-proposals/container-runtime-interface-v1.md

 ### Keep it minimal

 The proposed interface is experimental, i.e., it will go through (many) changes until it stabilizes.
-The principle is to to keep the interface minimal and extend it later if needed.
+The principle is to keep the interface minimal and extend it later if needed.
 This includes a several features that are still in discussion and may be achieved alternatively: